Fields

 A compound field can not contain ambiguous types because it's impossible to infer the element from the actual value.

-The xml contenxt will raise an error.
+The xml context will raise an error.
 The solution is to introduce intermediate simple types or subclasses per element.
 This will resolve xml roundtrips but it will not work for certain json roundtrips.

 Wildcard